-When you send regular messages on your iPhone, they have green appearance as compared to the iMessage which can be identified to have blue appearance.
+When you send regular messages on your iPhone, they have the green appearance as compared to the iMessage which can be identified to have a blue appearance.
 If you are one of the iPhone 6 or iPhone 6 Plus users and unable to send SMS to your friend and wonder why this isn’t happening, here are some possible fixes to this issue.

 One of the first things you should try out whenever you notice any inconvenience or bug is to restart your iPhone.
 Sometimes restarting your device can automatically fix most of the tiny issues.